-In the sugar subsector (Figure 17), there do exist a variety of regional value chain links, although the chains are relatively short.
+In the sugar subsector (figure 3.4), there do exist a variety of RVC links, although the chains are relatively short.
 The most notable downstream sugar activity is probably the production of the Coca-Cola concentrate from Conco in Swaziland.
 Although this relies mainly on Swazi sugar, it exports to bottling facilities (mainly run by SAB Miller) throughout the region.
 Mondelez (former Cadbury) uses Swazi and South African sugar for production of sweets in factories that span Swaziland, Namibia, Botswana, and South Africa.
 Finally, downstream sugar packing and distribution also takes place in each of those four countries.